Homepage

 Continental Europe

-More info: European fuse boxes
+More info: European fuse boxes, ex-Yugoslav fuse box

 Many countries in Europe, especially those following German-derived electrical systems, adopted the Diazed system.
 Diazed fuses are bottle-shaped, with a thicker neck depending on their rated current, and are placed in a cap which screws into an Edison socket just like a lightbulb.
 The fuse holder itself has a matching gauge ring, removable only with a special tool, which prevents an incorrect fuse from being inserted.